okcoders/2017-fall-front-end/classes/week-02/day-02/README.md

 # CSS with Material Design

-Intended as a unified platform for consistent and flexable UI design for both touch & mouse interfaces.
+Intended as a unified platform for consistent and flexible UI design for both touch & mouse interfaces.

 ## Topics